GenieFramework/GenieBuilder.jl/README.md

 * Start a Julia REPL in the app's folder: `$ julia --project`
 * Instantiate the dependencies: `pkg> instantiate`

+## Dockerizing GenieBuilder App

+Check the instructions [here](https://github.com/GenieFramework/DockerizedGBApp).
+We have Dockerized a sample GenieBuilder App along with recipe to create package compiler system image and using that `.so` image.

 ## Load the app

 In the app's folder: `$ bin/repl`.